 Which in turn leads Croat and Serb nationalists to believe that „the Turks“, a derogatory term for Bosnjaks, are trying to take over the country as mosques are springing up everywhere.

-Just like their Serb or Croatian counterparts these mosques are symbols for emerging nationalism.
+Just like their Serb or Croatian counterparts these mosques are Symbols of emerging nationalism.

 The point could be made that Bosnjak nationalism has some catching up to do.

-Alija Izetbegović, later President of independent Bosnia, may have formulated his views that form the basis of religious Bosnjak nationalism in the 1970’s and spent some time in jail for it, but it did take until the 90’s for his ideas to gain somewhat more widespread popularity.
+Alija Izetbegović, later member of the Presidency of independent Bosnia, may have formulated his views that form the basis of religious Bosnjak nationalism in the 1970’s and spent some time in jail for it, but it did take until the 90’s for his ideas to gain somewhat more widespread popularity.

 Now, social pressure is rising for many Bosnjaks to publicly profess their religion. „At the Faculty of Philosophy there are many employees who demand space for their prayer mats“, another friend tells me.